Key Issues and Texts

 - Film Unnatural Histories: Amazon.
 2011.
 BBC

 - Peluso, D. (2023) The Politics of Ese Eja Indigenous Urbanite Images in Distinct Nation States.
 The Bolivian and Peruvian Amazon.
 In Urban Indigeneities.
 University of Arizona Press.
-Chapter 6, pp xx-xx. (soon on IDiscover).
+Chapter 6, pp xx-xx. (soon on IDiscover and I’ve got the proofs).

 Subtheme 2: Cholo Markets and the Struggle for Housing